-enforcement agencies to respond to the crisis, called out the National Guard, and served as the unifying figure.
+Carroll Campbell ordered evacuation of the coastal areas.
+He ordered law enforcement agencies to respond to the crisis, called out the National Guard, and served as the unifying figure.
 His response enhanced the prestige of the office and established that the governor was the crisis manager in chief.

 Finally, the governor has the formal power of veto over acts passed by the General Assembly.
 Remember that bill that was passed by both houses of the legislature?
 If the governor disagrees with it, he or she can veto it.
 Then two-thirds of both houses have to vote to override the veto; otherwise the bill is lost.
-In 2014, the legislature finally agreed to allow the governor more authority over the administration of the executive branch.